-Marcianella’s land produced quality wine under the Etruscans (IV century B.C.), produces it today and will produce it forever.
+Marcianella’s land produced quality wine under the Etruscans (VI century B.C.), produces it today and will produce it forever.

 Altitude: 250 metri